+It is easy to take your car’s air conditioning for granted.
 Whether or not you used your air conditioning to defog your windshield all winter, you might notice poor performance come spring and summer.
 After all, you didn’t really need air to be that cold when outdoor temperatures were in the 30s.
 Fortunately, you can DIY a car air conditioning recharge in about half an hour, saving yourself from a sweltering summer drive.
+Here’s how to recharge AC car systems in your own driveway.

 When You May Need a Car Air Conditioning Recharge

-Your car’s air conditioning is a sealed system that doesn’t require regular maintenance.
+Your car’s air conditioning is a sealed system that should not require maintenance.
+Once the correct amount of refrigerant and oil have been added to the system, they are simply cycled through the components and not actually consumed.
 Regular usage, as little as ten minutes weekly, is enough to maintain the system.
 This circulates the oil, lubricating moving parts and conditioning seals, O-rings and hoses.
-However, if seepage occurs, this can result in poor cooling.
+However, if refrigerant seepage occurs, this can result in poor cooling.
+You may notice that the air coming from the vents warms up when the vehicle is standing still, or simply isn’t cool at all.
+Another sign of low refrigerant is icing of the air conditioning lines under the hood.
+Frosted over air conditioning lines may also leave puddles under the car after the ice melts as a tell-tale clue.

-Basic DIY car air conditioning recharge kits include an adapter hose to connect a can of refrigerant (R-134a is the most common today) to the air conditioning system’s low-side service port.
-Some include a pressure gauge with color bars or numbers, while others have temperature-sensitive vent clips.
+Basic DIY car air conditioning recharge kits include an adapter hose to connect a can of refrigerant (R-134a is the most common today but 1234yf is on the way) to the air conditioning system’s low-side service port.
+Some DIY AC recharge kits include a pressure gauge with color bars or numbers, while others have temperature-sensitive vent clips.
 Some kits have leak detection dye, so you can use an ultraviolet light to figure out if there’s any seepage.

 How to Perform an Air Conditioning System Recharge

 Now it’s time to get to work.
 Thick gloves and safety glasses are important to protect your hands, face and eyes, as a sudden spray of refrigerant could cause frostbite.
-Always follow the instructions for your specific kit, but these general steps will help get your air conditioning ice cold in just a few minutes:
+Always follow the instructions for your specific DIY car AC recharge kit, but these general steps on how to recharge car AC will help get your air conditioning ice cold in just a few minutes:

 - Turn off the engine.

-- Pull back on the connector collar, push the connector onto the port, then release the collar.
+- Pull back on the AC recharge kit connector collar, push the connector onto the port, then release the collar.

 - Wiggle the connector to be sure it’s fully seated and doesn’t come off.